-Men live to be 78 years old on average, and the woman reach 85.
+Men live to be 78 years old on average, and women reach 85.
 How do they do it?

-Another thing I’ve noticed while living in Tokyo is how much younger everyone looks comparing to their age group in western countries.
+Another thing I’ve noticed while living in Tokyo is how much younger everyone looks compared to their age group in western countries.

 Even Victoria Beckham confessed in an interview that her fabulous figure is a result of the Traditional Japanese Diet “I eat really healthy, I love Japanese food, lots of fish, any sort of fish, any sort of vegetable, lots of fruit, that kind of thing”.

 After experiencing the Food in Tokyo myself for years, I have a list of tips for you on how to live longer and look younger on the Japanese Diet food.

 Many westerners (me included) lose a lot of weight by eating the Traditional Japanese Diet.

 See Also: How To Live Longer And Look YoungerEating Foods in Japan

 The first secret of the Traditional Japanese Diet is eating only until you’re 80% full

 Which is consumed at almost half a pound a day per person.
 Usually, there are two fish courses at every meal, one of cold fish and one of hot.
 Eating fish instead of red meat is believed to lower the risk of heart attacks.
 Beef and chicken are included in the meal in very small portions.